Learn what the

 – It is advanced academically.

-– I can trust that everything in it appropriate and uplifting.”
+– I can trust that everything in it appropriate and uplifting.” ~ Michelle

 Q: What curriculum is free?

-A: Grades K-5 language arts and literature course sets are offered as free downloads!
+A: Levels 1-5 language arts and literature course sets are offered as free downloads!
 To save you time and money, we also offer high-quality printed course sets for less than the average cost of having it printed on your own.
 As the courses contain a lot of beautiful, detailed art, it is suggested you do not use a home printer to print the full-color materials unless you have a high-quality printer.

 Q: What worldview does the curriculum take?

 A: The curriculum takes a general Christian worldview, focusing, not on the doctrine of any particular sect, but on high moral character and basic Bible principles such as gratitude, honesty, prayer, and kindness.
+Parents can add in their own doctrinal beliefs as desired.
+Jenny Phillips is a member of The Church of Jesus Christ of Latter Day Saints, but writers, editors, and reviewers of several different faiths are involved in the creation and review of the curriculum.

 A: Administer the assessment test.
-For children in grades 3 and under, it is suggested that do not start on a higher level than 5, even if they test higher.
+For children in Levels 3 and under, it is suggested that do not start on a higher level than 5, even if they test higher.
 This is because, although they may have the reading skills needed, they may not have the handwriting, writing, and grammar skills needed.

 Q: Does the religious content in this curriculum prevent me from getting the curriculum paid for by programs like My Tech High?

-The following items have no religious content: phonics cards, Year 1 History Board Game, Grammar & Geography Cards
+The following items have no religious content: phonics cards, Year 1 History Board Game, Grammar & Geography Cards.

 Q: Can you release a secular version of the curriculum so we can get it for free?